Biden improves ‘significantly,’ throat still sore from COVID

 Administration officials have emphasized that his symptoms are mild because he has received four vaccine doses, and he started taking the antiviral drug Paxlovid after becoming infected.

-The White House has not released any photos or videos of Biden since Friday, when the media watched him participate in a virtual meeting with economic advisers.
+The White House has not released any photos or video of Biden since Friday, when the media watched him participate in a virtual meeting with economic advisers.

 Jha pledged that the White House would keep giving updates on the president’s condition and whether he might have long-term symptoms.